Schools and Departments

 Through its rich interdisciplinary curriculum, CEU facilitates academic dialogue, emphasizing respect for, and sensitivity to, differences among people and ideas.
 Educational innovation is part of the university's continuing contribution to the region as well as to other countries experiencing emerging democracies.

-The CEU Business School was the first educational institution in Central Eastern Europe to offer graduate business education leading to an American MBA.
+CEU Business School was the first educational institution in Central and Eastern Europe to offer graduate business education leading to an American MBA.
 The School has been a landmark institution in the region since its inception in 1988 by a group of visionary leaders including George Soros.
-Since the beginning the School has and continues to play a pivotal role in linking global management theories with the realities and challenges of the region’s transforming economies.
+Since the beginning, the School has played a pivotal role in linking global management theory with the realities and challenges of the region's transforming economies.
 The Business School develops future business leaders with a sense of social responsibility.

 The School of Public Policy (SPP) is a multidisciplinary institution focused on the study of global public policy issues both in theory and in practice.
 Through excellence in teaching and research, SPP aims to create an educational experience that involves not only the acquisition of skills and knowledge but also the cultivation of a mindset that emphasizes entrepreneurship, innovation, cultural awareness and commitment to the public good.

 SPP's two-year professional degree program offers a balanced academic curriculum consisting of core, specialization, and elective courses and practical skill modules.
 In addition to completing the coursework, students are required to engage in a practical experience and perform a team-based policy research project.